 Bluefin-9 autonomous underwater vehicle (AUV) was developed by General Dynamics Mission Systems to deliver detailed subsurface data for defence, commercial and academic applications.

-The vehicle was unveiled at the Oceans 2018 conference held in Charleston, US, in October 2018.
+The vehicle was unveiled at the Oceans 2018 conference held in Charleston, South Carolina, US, in October 2018.

-The Bluefin-9 is suitable for a range of missions such as inshore surveys, hydrographic mapping, rapid environmental assessments, and mine countermeasures.
-It is also used for port and harbour security, search and recovery, intelligence, surveillance and reconnaissance (ISR), and environmental protection and monitoring.
+The Bluefin-9 is suitable for a range of missions, such as inshore surveys, hydrographic mapping, rapid environmental assessments and mine countermeasures.
+It is also used for port and harbour security, search and recovery, environmental protection and monitoring, and intelligence, surveillance and reconnaissance (ISR).

 General Dynamics offers the Bluefin-9 with a warranty of 18 months and its world-class operational training.